 You can hardly run around the field in your socks, so here come baseball cleats to the rescue.
 Cleats is the word used to describe the spikes on the bottom.
 These are made from metal, plastic, or rubber and are used to grip the floor and stop you from faceplanting the field.
 You can see how they compare with other types of footwear here.

 Baseball gloves are essential for catching the ball.
 There are styles out there to suit everyone, with different materials, colors, and sizes.
 Before you invest in a baseball glove, ensure that it fits and make sure you know which style you need.
 Your position on the field will determine the style of glove you need.
 Wearing a baseball glove that isn’t fitted properly can lead to injury.

 You’ll have a hard time hitting home runs without a baseball bat.
 There are two materials used for baseball bats: wooden and metal.
 Wooden bats are used to hit real baseballs with leather wrapping.
 Metal bats are used for hitting rubber baseballs that are often used by junior players.

 The last thing you want is to get launched in the head by a baseball.
 This gear is essential and comes made from plastic with the necessary padding on the inside for maximum comfort.

 You can’t really play baseball without a ball, and all of the greats have their own ball, so you’ll need your own.
 As stated earlier, if you’re buying for the little league, you will need a rubber ball.
 For high school and beyond, you need to purchase a ball with leather wrapping.

-Playing basketball is an excellent sport to get into with a fantastic community spirit across America.
+Playing baseball is an excellent sport to get into with a fantastic community spirit across America.
 Making sure you or your little one has the right gear is important.
 There are plenty of styles to choose from so be sure to take the time to research each one.
 Once you’ve kitted up, all that’s left to do is hit the field and reach for the stars.